tjthejuggler/JugVid2/README.md

 ### Controls:
 - **Simple Tracking Settings Button**: Opens the dedicated settings window
-- **Toggle Simple Tracking**: Use 'S' key or View menu to show/hide the overlay
+- **Toggle Simple Tracking**: Use 'S' key or View menu to show/hide the overlay on main video
+- **Toggle Simple Tracking Mask**: Use 'T' key or View → "Toggle Simple Tracking Mask" menu to show/hide the dedicated tracking visualization
+- **Simple Tracking Mask View**: Also available as toggle button in settings window
 - **Video View Toggles**: Use 'C', 'D', 'M' keys to toggle color, depth, and mask views independently

 ### Usage:
 1. Enable simple tracking from the View menu or press 'S'
 2. Click "Simple Tracking Settings" to open the settings window
+3. **Enable Simple Tracking Mask View**: Click "Show Simple Tracking Mask" for real-time visualization
-3. Adjust the proximity threshold to focus on objects at the right distance
+4. Adjust the proximity threshold to focus on objects at the right distance
-4. Set min/max object sizes to filter out noise and background objects
+5. Set min/max object sizes to filter out noise and background objects
-5. Fine-tune advanced parameters like temporal smoothing and confidence thresholds
+6. Fine-tune advanced parameters:
+   - **Temporal smoothing**: Use up to 500 frames for very stable long-term averaging
+   - **Position jump detection**: Set higher thresholds for fast-moving objects
+   - **Noise reduction**: Use larger kernel sizes for noisy environments
+7. **Real-time feedback**: Watch the tracking mask view update as you adjust sliders
-6. **For focused analysis**: Disable color and depth views (C and D keys) and enable only the mask view (M key) to see just the proximity mask
+8. **For focused analysis**: Use the dedicated tracking mask view alongside or instead of the main video feeds
-7. The cyan cross shows the average position of all detected objects
+9. The cyan cross shows the average position with coordinates displayed
-8. Individual objects are marked with numbered magenta circles
+10. Individual objects are marked with numbered magenta circles
+11. Orange markers show smoothed positions when different from raw average

 This feature is designed as a stepping stone toward more advanced individual ball tracking and can be used by extensions for basic position data.
 The ability to view only the proximity mask is particularly useful for fine-tuning the tracking parameters.